Jelled1st/AdvancedTools/README.md

 MiniCarlo     // Combination of MonteCarlo and Minimax (Custom name).
 Will use minimax until a certain depth is
 		 reached, than it will use MonteCarlo, this will save perfermonce on bigger games like connect 4.

+Alpha	      // Alpha Beta pruning. gets the best move the same way as minimax.
+However, if a node is unnecessary to
+		 'calculate' it will skip that node, making it faster

 Processing Checkers
 =======================================